jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/03-PiezoKnockSensor.md

 *A diagram, showing how (in a highly-exaggerated way) that deforming the disc creates electricity, via [Wikipedia](https://en.wikipedia.org/wiki/Piezoelectric_speaker#/media/File:PiezoBendingPrinciple.svg).*

 Other materials exhibit piezoelectricity, including crystals and even bones and DNA!
-Amber was an ancient source of electricity, leading to the Greek name *piezein elektron*, or *squeeze/press* and *amber*.
+Amber was an ancient source of piezoelectricity, leading to the Greek name *piezein elektron*, or *squeeze/press* and *amber*.
 You can [grow your own piezo](http://materiability.com/piezoelectric-crystals/) crystals at home using cream of tartar and baking soda!
 I've had mixed results but it's super fun.

 ***